-- Rolls are marked during the first 15 minutes of each period - Students sit at their allocated desks.
-Students can check their allocated desk number in the Private Study folder. - Desks are not moved from their original positions - Private Study area is left tidy, all tables straight and chairs tucked in - Students follow the "Private Study protocols for Students".
+- Rolls are marked during the first 15 minutes of each period - Private Study area is left tidy, all tables straight and chairs tucked in - Students follow the "Private Study protocols for Students".
 If a student/s fails to follow reasonable instructions from the Supervisor, they may be exited.
 In this situation the supervisor must use the Exit Policy process - Actively supervise Private Study ensuring students are working; walk around the Private Study room every 5-10 minutes to ensure students are on task - Only one student at a time may leave Private Study (toilet, locker, photocopy, see a teacher).
 Students must carry their Planner filled in and signed when leaving Private Study area temporarily - Students may leave Private Study to work with a teacher only if accompanied by a teacher.
-The teacher must inform the Supervisor of their location and accompany students back to the Private Study areal. - Distractions are minimised: keep conversation short and quiet; no mobile phones
+The teacher must inform the Supervisor of their location and accompany students back to the Private Study area. - Distractions are minimised: keep conversation short and quiet; no mobile phones